Scheduling with Gaps: New Models and Algorithms

 \section{Final Comments}

-We studied several scheduling problems for unit-length jobs where the number of gaps in the schedule or their size is taken into consideration.
-For all problems we discuss we provided polynomial time algorithms, with running times ranging from $O(n\log n)$ to $O(n^7)$.
+We studied several scheduling problems for unit-length jobs where the gap structure of the computed schedule is taken into consideration.
+For all problems we considered we provided polynomial-time algorithms, with running times ranging from $O(n\log n)$ to $O(n^7)$.